Get $500 off Omni or Spirit hearing aids with MEMORIAL23

 The Risk of Speech Recognition Loss

+It only gets harder for your brain to connect words with the corresponding sounds as you age.
+You need to put in more and more effort to hear.
 If your brain has to work very hard to make sense of the noises you’re hearing, you can quickly become exhausted.
-As your hearing worsens, that exhaustion escalates.

 Conversations and Hearing Loss